aishmoitra/Python_Projects/the_snake_game/README.md

 # The Snake Game - Documentation

 This project is a classic Snake Game implemented in Python using the Turtle graphics module.
 The game is interactive, and the player controls the snake's movement to eat food, grow longer, and avoid collisions with the walls or its own tail.
+The updated version includes high score tracking and the ability to reset the game without restarting the program.

 ## Features

 - **Dynamic Gameplay**: The snake grows longer each time it eats food.
-- **Collision Detection**: The game ends when the snake collides with the walls or its own tail.
+- **Collision Detection**: The game resets when the snake collides with the walls or its own tail.
-- **Scoreboard**: The score is displayed at the top of the screen and increases as the snake eats food.
+- **Scoreboard with High Score**: The score is displayed at the top of the screen, and the highest score achieved across sessions is tracked.
 - **Customizable Gameplay**: Adjust the screen size, snake speed, and other parameters easily.

 ## How It Works

 1. **Snake Movement**: The snake is made up of segments that follow the head.
 The player can control the direction of the head using arrow keys.
 2. **Food**: A small circle appears randomly on the screen.
 When the snake's head collides with the food, the snake grows longer, and the score increases.
-3. **Game Over**: The game ends if:
-   - The snake collides with the walls.
-   - The snake's head collides with its body.
+3. **High Score Tracking**: The highest score is stored in a `data.txt` file and persists even after the program is closed.
+4. **Game Reset**: The game resets automatically upon collision, allowing players to continue without restarting the program.

 ## File Structure

 - **main.py**: The main script to initialize and run the game.
 - **food.py**: Contains the `Food` class to manage food behavior.
-- **scoreboard.py**: Contains the `Scoreboard` class to display and update the player's score.
+- **scoreboard.py**: Contains the `Scoreboard` class to display and update the player's score and high score.
-- **snake.py**: Contains the `Snake` class to handle the snake's movement and growth.
+- **snake.py**: Contains the `Snake` class to handle the snake's movement, growth, and reset functionality.
+- **data.txt**: Stores the highest score achieved.

 ## Controls